hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 On our packrafting trip in Scotland we had a MSR Hubba Hubba NX with us which is also a great 3-season tent, offers space for 2 and costs less than the Hilleberg tents.

 ## Final word
-My personal preference goes towards the Hilleberg Soulo or the Hilleberg Nallo as my favourite solo 4-season backpacking tent.
+My personal preference goes towards the Hilleberg Soulo or the Hilleberg Nallo 2 as my favourite solo 4-season backpacking tent.
 The Hilleberg Soulo is self-standing and can also be pitched on difficult terrain.
 Many use those tents also as a 3-season tent.
 If you get an inner mesh tent from Hilleberg then you can even get a better air ventilation in your tent.
+The Nallo offers more space than the Soulo and would be my first choice (even so the tent is called Nallo 2, it's better suited as a solo tent than a 2-person tent).

 If I were to choose an ultralight 3-season tent then I would probably go for the Hilleberg Niak or the Hilleberg Enan (smaller than the Hilleberg Niak) or if I were on a budget then the MSR Hubba NX and the Big Agnes Fly Creek HV UL1 Tent.

 The Hilleberg Soulo is certainly more durable than the ultralight 3-season tents but if you treat them carefully then they should also last for a while and you don't have to carry too much weight.

-Finally, if you are into sea kayaking a self-standing durable tent - like the Hilleberg Soulo or the Hilleberg Nallo - which can handle strong winds is probably a better option than an ultralight tent as you don't have to carry the tent anyway when you are paddling.
+Finally, if you are into sea kayaking a self-standing durable tent - like the Hilleberg Soulo or the Hilleberg Nallo 2 - which can handle strong winds is probably a better option than an ultralight tent as you don't have to carry the tent anyway when you are paddling.

 Here is also an [article](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/ "Packrafting in Sweden") about our packrafting trip in the Swedish mountains where we were camping in our MSR Hubba Hubba NX.
 After one year of usage we have a slight hole on the floor but otherwise we have no complaints about it as a 3-season tent.